 A 23-year-old apprentice pharmacist at Tassel’s Pharmacy in Latrobe, Pennsylvania created the first banana split in 1904.
 David Evans Strickler enjoyed inventing sundaes at the store’s soda fountain.
-His first “banana-based triple ice cream sundae” sold for 10 cents, double the cost of all the other sundaes.
+For only 10 cents, Strickler sold his first “banana-based triple ice cream sundae,” double the cost of all the other sundaes.

 HOW TO OBSERVE

 Enjoy this Banana Split Cheesecake recipe.